Skip to main content

 Recent and proposed cuts to federal research investments threaten to undermine the successful and longstanding partnership between Johns Hopkins and the federal government.

-Delays to new research awards and renewals
+Significant decrease in new research awards and renewals

 Proposed cuts to federal research funding